2017-SEP & NOV: Two more mass shootings in U.S. Churches

 Kelley fired a total of 450 bullets -- emptying 15 rifle cartridges -- at and in the church.

-As he left the building, Stephen Willeford, a local resident, heard the gunshots, picked up his own rifle, and fired at Kelley.
+As he left the building, Stephen Willeford, a local resident who had heard the gunshots, picked up his own rifle, and fired at Kelley.
 In a later TV interview on CNN, he said that he was certain that he had hit Kelley with at least one bullet.
 7 Kelley dropped his rifle and sped away in his car.
 Another local resident, Johnnie Langendorff joined Willeford in a car and chased after Kelley northward into the adjacent Guadalupe County.
 They sometimes speeded at 95 miles per hour (153 km/hr).
 Kelley phoned his father while attempting to escape, telling him that he had been shot and didn't think he was going to make it.
 His car left the road and crashed.
 Police arrived at the scene a few minutes later.
 They found Kelley dead, apparently having committed suicide.

 The church was badly damaged by the event.
 The congregation is appealing for donations to restore the church's interior.
 See: http://www.ssfb.org/